|Nutrition Facts (per serving)|

 The best part is that even though it contains an entire head of garlic, this simple garlic soup is soothing, mellow and mild.
 Not so garlic strong that it will burn your tongue.
 It can be enjoyed regularly to support healthy immune function, or try it at the first signs of illness, to harness garlic's antiviral and antimicrobial properties.
 Garlic is also known to help maintain healthy blood pressure levels.

-Or try browning the garlic before boiling with broth.
-Browning of the garlic clove can be done by baking in the oven or by sauteeing with oil in a non-stick skillet.
+- Try browning the garlic before boiling with broth.
+Browning of the garlic clove can be done by baking in the oven or by sautéing with oil in a nonstick skillet.
 This will add some caramelization to the outside of the garlic cloves and provide an extra element of flavor.

-Store refrigerated in an airtight container for up to 3 days.
+- Store refrigerated in an airtight container for up to three days.
 You may have to re-emulsify before eating leftovers as ingredients may separate and settle at the bottom of the dish.